 - Seven new drugs (thalidomide, bortezomib, lenalidomide, liposomal doxorubicin, pomalidomide, carfilzomib, panobinostat) have been FDA approved since 2000 and form the backbone of treatment, often combined with some of the older medications

 - There are many different types and combinations of chemotherapy and treatment is usually tailored to the patient

 - Younger, more vigorous patients are often treated differently than older or more frail patients

 - Bone strengthening medicines are very often used (pamidronate, zoledronic acid)

-- High-dose chemotherapy with autologous stem cell transplantation is used in more vigorous patients, often after the first several months of standard chemotherapy, and remain a standard treatment
+- High-dose chemotherapy with autologous transplantation is used in more vigorous patients, often after the first several months of standard chemotherapy, and remain a standard treatment

 - Allogeneic transplants (using donor cells, more aggressive and potentially dangerous, but can be highly effective is sometimes offered to younger patients)

 - Radiation therapy to bone lesions